The first time I saw ear mites I freaked. Sweetie, one of my bucks came over for a meal and he had this dark crusty stuff down the inside of one ear.

 I would also change out any bedding and disinfect food and water bowls each time you treat.
 (Ear mites are generally picked up from bedding (hay, straw, chips) or from contact with another infected rabbit.)

 It’s very important that you treat an infected rabbit (and any potentially exposed rabbits).
 Regularly check your rabbits and look for scratching or ear shaking.
-Ear mites are certainly uncomfortable for them, but they will eventually cause serious inflammation and infection (and eventual death).
+Ear mites are certainly uncomfortable for them, but they will eventually cause serious inflammation and infection (and possibly hearing loss and even death).

 Keep an eye on your rabbits and catch it early!
 It’s a simple problem that’s easily treatable.

-Related article: How to Pick a Healthy Rabbit - take them home healthy!
+Related Reading: How to Pick a Healthy Rabbit - Take them home healthy!